How To Accept What You Cannot Change

 Everything in existence is changing.
 The very essence of physical reality has changed.
 Nothing is constant.

 Everything has changed.
-When you resist change, you are resisting the very process of life.
+When you resist change you are resisting the very process of life.
 Not just your life.

-Once you resist, changing depression is a natural process.
+Once you resist changing depression is a natural process.
 Frustration and depression are the best of the devil’s tools.

 They will cause you to work against yourself.
-Frustration evolves into depression when you resist change.
+Frustration

 Being depressed and frustrated with life can bring on suicidal thoughts.
 Some people act on those feelings and emotions.
 And some of us do not.